COMMUNITY BASED PROGRAMS

 Our goal is to reunite foster children with their families.
 However, if this is not possible we are able to seamlessly transition the child into an adoption setting within our own agency.
 We also teach all of our foster families to be resource families, which include information sessions on foster parenting and adoptive parenting.
 This results in a smoother transition for a foster child and their resource family, should adoption become an option.
 If a family is looking to adopt a child, services to train the family, and help to identify a child is also available.

 The ERC program is a collaborative effort designed to work closely with schools, juvenile probation, parents and families, and other community human service providers to aid pre-adjudicated and adjudicated delinquent adolescent males in becoming more responsible citizens.
 An alternative to secure detention, ERC is a short-term program with a projected average length of stay of 30 days.
-The program service is offered in two locations: Berks County and Lehigh Valley (temporarily closed).
+The program service is offered in two locations: Berks County and Lehigh Valley (temporarily closed due to Covid 19).

 The Lehigh Valley In-Home Service program utilizes a freestanding community intervention model, a step-down from more intensive community programming, or as an aftercare component assisting with the transition of the youth returning to the community from residential placements.